-NOTE 1.
+Note 1.
 Introduction

 Banco Millennium Atlântico, S.A., which also uses the brand ATLANTICO (hereinafter referred to as "Banco" or "ATLANTICO"), was incorporated by Public Deed on 31 August 2006.
-Through communication of Angola Central Bank (hereinafter also referred to as "BNA") dated 6 November 2006, ATLANTICO was authorized and definitively registered as ATLANTICO, and started its business activity on 17 November 2006.
-ATLANTICO operates and has its head office in Angola, at Rua do Centro de Convenções de Talatona, Via S8, GU05B, Edifício ATLANTICO, Bloco 7/8, Bairro Talatona, Distrito Urbano da Samba, Luanda.
+Through communication of Banco Nacional de Angola (hereinafter also referred to as "BNA") dated 6 November 2006, ATLANTICO was authorized and definitively registered as ATLANTICO, and started its business activity on 17 November 2006.
+ATLANTICO operates and has its head office in Angola, at Rua do Centro de Convenções de Talatona, Via S8, GUOSB, Edifício ATLANTICO, Bloco 7/8, Bairro Talatona, Distrito Urbano da Samba, Luanda.

-The Bank is dedicated to obtaining resources from third-parties in the form of deposits or other, which applies, together with its own resources, in the granting of loans, in deposits at BNA, in investments in credit institutions, in the acquisition of securities and other assets, for which it is duly authorized.
-The Bank also provides other bank services and performs various types of transactions in foreign currency through a network, as at 31 December 2018, of 109 branches and 27 customer service centers (31 December 2017: 111 branches and 28 customer service centers).
+The Bank is dedicated to obtaining resources from third parties in the form of deposits or other, which applies, together with its own resources, in the granting of loans, in deposits at BNA, in investments in credit institutions, in the acquisition of securities and other assets, for which it is duly authorized.
+The Bank also provides other bank services and performs various types of transactions in foreign currency through a network, as at 31 December 2019, of 130 service points (31 December 2018: 136 service points).

-Regarding the shareholder structure, as detailed in note 20, the Bank is owned mainly by private Angolan shareholders.
+Regarding the shareholder structure, as detailed in note 20, the Bank is owned mainly by private Angolan Shareholders.

 In May 2016, the former Banco Privado Atlântico entered into a merger by incorporation with Banco Millennium Angola, creating Banco Millennium Atlântico.
-For accounting purposes, the merger produced effects on 1 January 2016.
+For accounting purposes, the merger produces effects on 1 January 2016.

-NOTE 2.
+Note 2.
 Accounting policies